dartmouth/langchain-dartmouth-cookbook/langchain_dartmouth_cookbook/00-intro.md

 If you want to dig deeper into the library, check out the [API reference](https://dartmouth-libraries.github.io/langchain-dartmouth/) or the [source code](https://github.com/Dartmouth-Libraries/langchain-dartmouth)!
 ```

+Some of these examples (or _recipes_ 🧑‍🍳) are less about `langchain_dartmouth` specifically, and more about building within the larger LangChain ecosystem.
 While all examples in this Cookbook are written with novice `LangChain` users in mind, we recommend reading over the [Introduction to LangChain](https://python.langchain.com/v0.2/docs/introduction/) to gain a basic understanding of how `LangChain` works before diving into the examples below!

 ```{tableofcontents}